-Okay, the dinosaurs on "Terra Nova" are a little better
+Okay, the dinosaurs on "Terra Nova" are a little better than this plastic toy.
+We'd like to see more of them on the show to be sure. |

 The new Fox sci-fi thriller "Terra Nova" was hyped as the next great television experience, a groundbreaking shift in network fare.
 A lot was made of the $20 million spent just on the pilot alone for this back-to-the-future epic that supposedly included dinosaurs galore as the plot takes the Shannon family from the year 2149 back to 85 million B.C.